gchq/sleeper/docs/05-ingest.md

 ## Ingest Batcher

 An alternative to creating ingest jobs directly is to use the ingest batcher.
-This lets you submit one file at a time, and Sleeper will group them into jobs for you.
+This lets you submit a list of files or directories, and Sleeper will group them into jobs for you.

 This may be deployed by adding `IngestBatcherStack` to the list of optional stacks in the instance property `sleeper.optional.stacks`.